ojhoundegnonto/ojhoundegnonto/README.md

 ## Hi there 👋
 I am a Ph.D.
 My background is physics, including ocean physics and climate dynamics, underpinned by a strong mathematics skillset with extensive experience using Python and Matlab for analysis.
 I extensively use Python Jupyter notebooks for my analyses of in-situ data, satellite data, and numerical model output (including NEMO, MITgcm and ECCO) on both local and cloud (AWS-EC2 and Supercomputer) compute environments.
 My research interests expand from understanding the ocean responses to the climate change via air-sea interaction to the global freshwater cycle (Rivers, Sea Ice \& Precipitation).
 I am very flexible and eager to discover and learn new things to strengthen my career.

-<h2>I am proficient with the following scripting languages and environments:</h2>
+<h2>I code with the following scripting languages and environments:</h2>

 <div align="left" >
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/python/python-original.svg" height="40" alt="python logo"  />